 git push and

-and preserving data versions (input datasets, intermediate results, models,
+environments, and preserving data versions (input datasets, intermediate

-Without arguments, it uploads all files and directories missing from remote
+Without arguments, it uploads the files and directories referenced in the

 --all-commits options enable pushing

 files/dirs referenced in multiple Git commits.

 For all outputs referenced in each target, DVC finds the

 corresponding files and directories in the cache (identified by